kukushechkin/swift-jmap-client/README.md

 ## Performance Considerations

 - The client maintains a single session per instance
-- HTTP requests are made using `URLSession` with proper async/await
+- HTTP requests are made using `AsyncHTTPClient` with proper async/await
 - Large email lists are paginated (default limit: 50, max: 256)
 - Email bodies are loaded on-demand to optimize memory usage